SecurityRiskAdvisors/vectr-tools/README.md

 ```
 #### 4. Use Python to execute main.py

+You will need some prior knowledge of running python applications and using the Poetry package management tool.
+This is a sample project rather than a complete module, but we're open to pull requests if you want to build on it.

 Locally, this process takes about a minute and a half to run and import close to 1000 Test Cases.
 Depending on the size
 of your CSV and network latency it could take more or less time.

 After completion, you should see new data in your database (may not match screenshot exactly).
 # ![VECTR](media/csvimport1.png)

+### Notes
+* Currently only batches Test Case import requests per-campaign.
+Batch mutations could be added to improve performance and reduce # of requests.
+This will, however, reduce readability of the code some.